jnwillits/indigo-website/projects.md

 <br>
 <br>
 <br>
-<h2>Project Example 2: Custom Calculator</h2>
+<h2>Project Example 2: Excel File Processing</h2>

-<p>I am associated with a business that makes daily updates to an Excel spreadsheet an Excel formatted report of past due balances exported from their operation software.
-Obsolete data needs to be deleted from their custom spreadsheet, dates needs to be compared and updated, and new accounts are added.
-I designed a labor-saving desktop utility that completely automates this.</p>
+<p>I am associated with a business that makes daily updates to an Excel spreadsheet to track a process that involves a series of dated events.
+The updates start by entering information from an Excel formatted report of past due balances that is exported from operational software.
+Obsolete data needs to be deleted from their custom spreadsheet, dates needs to be compared and updated, and new accounts are added.</p>

+<p>I designed a labor-saving desktop utility that automates all of this.
+It automatically reads data from cells in the operational spreadsheet and makes date comparisons.
+It then updates and saves a new version of the custom spreadsheet.
+A date and time stamped backup of their file is also saved before the revisions are recorded.</p>